5 Warning Signs From Swollen Ankles

 - Strain and pour over the legs in small amounts.

-- Massage from the feet to the knees using circular motions.
+- Massage from the feet to the knees with circular motions.

-Don’t forget – if your ankles are swollen and the condition does not go away with these tips, it may be a symptom of a major health problem.
+Don’t forget – if you have swollen ankles and they don’t go away with these tips, it might be a symptom of a more serious health problem.

-The best thing remedy is visiting your doctor.
+The best remedy is to see your doctor.